Bitcoin steadies in Asia trading after plunge over China crypto comment

 Bitcoin was last up 3.17% at 32,600, having dropped more than 10% on Monday.
 Ether, the second-biggest crypto currency, was up 3.54% at 1,950 after hitting a five-week low the day before.

-Monday's sell-off was sparked by an announcement from the Peoples Bank of China saying it had summoned China's largest and payment firms urging them to crack down harder on cryptocurrency trading.
+Monday's sell-off was sparked by an announcement from the Peoples Bank of China saying it had summoned China's largest banks and payment firms urging them to crack down harder on cryptocurrency trading.

 Beijing has sharply ratcheted up its campaign in the past few weeks, since China's State Council, or cabinet, said last month it would tighten restrictions on Bitcoin trading and mining.